How can I test the upload speed of Amazon S3 Transfer Acceleration for a specific file size?

 yum install bc

-Before you run test-upload-macosx.sh, you must first install coreutils on your macOS machine.
+Before you run test-upload.sh, you must first install coreutils on your macOS machine using Homebrew.
 Follow these steps:

-2. Run this command to install coreutils using brew:
+2. Run this command to install coreutils using Homebrew:

 brew install coreutils